US Retailer’s Advertisements Banned

 Zippo lighters avoided legal action by deciding to remove their lifetime guarantee from German packaging.

 ``It’s fun in a way to watch Lands’ End,″ said Philip Haleen, an American lawyer in Germany who has done work for Zippo. ``I’ve been here in Europe for a long time and there’s a U.S. way of doing business and there’s a German way of doing business.″

 High-court decisions are final in Germany, and Lands’ End is considering whether to appeal at the European Union-level.

-But in the meantime, the company is trying to get the word out to its German customers any way it can _ such as the oblique print ads launched last week.
+But in the meantime, the company is trying to get the word out to their German customers any way they can _ such as the oblique print ads launched last week.

 And, ironically, the ban has been good advertising.

 In Britain, the company has run print ads proclaiming: ``A Guarantee so good the Germans banned it.″